banfstory/Chess-with-AI/README.md

 To access the code, go to the path: MyChessGame (folder) > MyChessGame.sln To access the executable file and play the chess game directly, go to the path: MyChessGame (folder) > MyChessGame (folder) > obj (folder) > Debug (folder) > MyChessGame (.exe)

+The chess pieces and chess board images I used came from this link: https://github.com/melvic-ybanez/my_chessmate